gympass/cdn-origin-controller/README.md

   - `cdn-origin-controller.gympass.com/cdn.id`: the ID of the CloudFront distribution where the origins and behaviors should be present.
 Example: `cdn-origin-controller.gympass.com/cdn.id: E7IQHB92RC62FG`
   - `cdn-origin-controller.gympass.com/cf.viewer-function-arn`: the ARN of the CloudFront function you would like to associate to viewer requests in each behavior managed by this Ingress.
 Example: `arn:aws:cloudfront::000000000000:function/my-function`
+  - `cdn-origin-controller.gympass.com/cf.origin-response-timeout`: the number of seconds that CloudFront waits for a response from the origin, from 1 to 60.
+Example: `30`

 The controller needs permission to manipulate the CloudFront distributions.
 A [sample IAM Policy](docs/iam_policy.json) is provided with the necessary IAM actions.